dmbarbour/glas/docs/GrammarLogicProg.md

 However, in context of deterministic computation, channels are essentially linear types.
 If there are two writers, writes will conflict.
 And even reading a channel must be linear if the reader might receive a writable channel.
 This can be mitigated - we can use *temporal semantics* to deterministically merge asynchronous writes.
 Or we could support non-deterministic merge based on arrival-order with runtime support (see *reflective race conditions*).
 With the ability to merge asynchronous events, channels can model openly extensible systems, such as a databus or router.

-An inherent risk with channels is potential deadlock, with multiple channels are waiting on each other in a cycle.
-This can potentially be mitigated by lazy reads (aka ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot) in context of lazy evaluation).
-Or it could be avoided using [session types](https://en.wikipedia.org/wiki/Session_type) and static analysis.
+An inherent risk with channels is potential deadlock with multiple channels are waiting on each other in a cycle.
+This is mitigated by temporal semantics: if at least one channel in the cycle has latency, deadlock is broken.
+It can also be avoided via static analysis (perhaps [session types](https://en.wikipedia.org/wiki/Session_type)).

-### Channel-Based Objects and Functions

-An object can be modeled as a process that accepts a subchannel for each 'method call'.
-The object reference would be the channel that delivers the method calls.
-The separate subchannel per call ensures responses are properly routed back to the specific caller, in case the reference is shared.
-(An object reference might be shared via *Temporal Semantics* or *Reflective Race Conditions*.)

-Functions can be modeled similarly as a *stateless* object.
-If the runtime knows the object is stateless, it can optimize method calls to evaluate in parallel, interactions may be forgotten because they don't affect any external state, and the channel may be freely copied because there is no need to track order of writes.
-Effectively, the channel serves as a first-class function (albeit with restrictions on how it is passed around or observed).

-Ideally, grammar methods and object methods via channels would have a consistent syntax and underlying semantics.

 #### Temporal Semantics?
 Tentative.

 Temporal semantics support deterministic merge of asynchronous events.
-This would allow modeling a databus or a publish-subscribe system simulate timeouts within a pure function.
-Without temporal semantics, we can abandon either deterministic merge (see *Reflective Race Conditions*) or asynchronous events (cf. [*Synchronous Reactive Programming*](https://en.wikipedia.org/wiki/Synchronous_programming_language)).

-Temporal semantics can be implemented by introducing time step messages, adding a mutable time variable to every procedure and channel read cursor, and some extra processing.

-While reading, when process time is greater than or equal to channel time, we handle time step messages to advance the channel's time variable.
-Otherwise reads behave same as atemporal reads, waiting on future messages.
-If process time is less than channel time, read fails immediately.
-The process may observe a "wait for later" status.
-A process may explicitly 'wait' on multiple channels.
-Waiting will send time step messages to all writable channels held by the process.
-In practice, language support is required to precisely track held channels.

-When a new channel pair is initialized, a logical latency value can be introduced representing the time it takes a message to transfer.
-This can be leveraged to model timeouts, i.e. create the channel just so we may wait on it.
+This significantly enhances compositionality and extensibility, e.g. we can model processes interacting through a databus or publish-subscribe system.

+Temporal semantics can be implemented for channels by introducing time step messages.
+A reader blocks on time step messages.
+A process may wait, implicitly removing time steps from held input channels then writing time steps to held output channels.
+We might represent the balance of delay time steps and pending removals on input channels via an associated variable.

+In context of temporal semantics, a process can deterministically return that a read fails because waiting is required.
+A process can wait and poll a list of channels for the first channel with a data message.
+Logical timeouts are possible, where a process limits the number of time steps it waits for a message.
+Channel latency can be expressed by inserting a few time steps into a read channel when it is initially allocated.

-Temporal semantics can be mapped to real-world effects.
-Even with transaction loop applications, where transactions are logically instantaneous, we could treat each transaction as committing to a schedule of programmed events, mapping each time step to a nanosecond after an idealized time of commit.
-This future schedule would be most useful in time-sensitive domains such as music or robotics.
-Or time could be ignored beyond ordering effects - this would need to be documented as part of the effects API, and consistent.
+Time steps can be mapped to real-world effects, e.g. one microsecond per time step.
+This would be useful for scheduling effects in time-sensitive contexts such as music or robotics.
+Intriguingly, transactional interactions might commit to a schedule of write-only effects relative to an idealized time of commit.

-Although there are many benefits, I hesitate because temporal semantics adds considerable complexity to the language.
-For example, we'll need to track which channels are held so we can write the time steps.
-For example, we'll need to more explicitly represent concurrent operations (fork or fork-join) because otherwise they'd use the same process time variable.
-My intention is to give this a try, and find out if it's as big a mess as I fear.
+The cost of temporal semantics is complexity.
+The language runtime must clearly track 'held' channels.
+And it is relatively inefficient to push time steps individually, so a runtime might compress sequential time steps, e.g. `(time-step * Count)` and accelerate operations that interact with time steps (e.g. polling).

+I feel this idea is worth exploring, but it might not be available immediately.
+Ideally, I should develop the language such that temporal semantics can be introduced later with full backwards compatibility.

 #### Reflective Race Conditions?
 Tentative.
 As Effect.
+Disfavored.

-A runtime can merge events from multiple channels non-deterministically based on arrival order, aka race conditions.
+A runtime can potentially merge events from multiple channels non-deterministically based on arrival order.
+Arrival order will vary based on under-the-hood features such as multi-processing, cache sizes, and processor preemption by the operating system.
 This is a potential alternative to temporal semantics, and is much easier to implement efficiently.

-Race conditions impose significant predictability costs.
-Arrival order is heavily influenced by context: parallel processing, memory cache sizes, compiler or runtime version, etc..
-Applications that are developed and tested in context of observable race conditions often encounter undiscovered bugs when ported to new machines.
-Race conditions are worse than the normal challenges with non-determinism.
+However, this allows for race conditions to influence observable program behavior.
+Race conditions due to arrival-order non-determinism are worse for reasoning and testing than most other forms of non-determinism because it's highly machine dependent.
+This easily results in difficult to reproduce "works on my machine" bugs.

-Predictability can be mitigated if we control where race conditions are introduced, limit it to clear boundaries.
-But I think it might be better to develop temporal semantics.
+Predictability can be mitigated insofar as we control where race conditions are introduced.
+But I think I would favor temporal semantics for most potential use cases.
+(AFAIK, there isn't a strong use case for combining the two.)

-*Note:* It is feasible to combine race conditions with temporal semantics, i.e. race conditions within each time step.
-But I'm not aware of any strong use case, and I'm not convinced it's a good idea.

-#### Bundling of Channels or Arguments
+#### Bundling and Abstracting Channels

-Duplex channels can be modeled as a simple read-write pair of cursors, `(r:RC, w:WC)`.
-A simplex channel could then be modeled as only half a duplex pair, such as `r:RC`, or as a duplex pair where one end or the other is explicitly 'closed'.
+Duplex channels can be modeled as a read-write pair of partial lists.
+We could model a bundle as a dictionary of channels.
+These bundles could be mixed with data and pass-by-ref vars to serve as the primary type for arguments and environments.

-We could extend bundles to named channels.
-In this case, we might use `d:(foo:(...), bar:(...))` or similar, where `foo` and `bar` may each contain the `r`, `w`, and even another `d` to allow hierarchical dictionaries.
-Reading channel `foo.baz` may translate to operating on `d:foo:d:baz:r`.
-(A compiler might further translate to offsets in a struct.)

-Bundles can feasibly be extended with additional interaction models and common argument patterns for method calls.
-For example, pass-by-reference variables could be modeled as specialized channels, and simple data parameters could be understood as specialized read-only data channels.
-We could make 'bundle' the primary message type for both channels and grammar method calls, providing a basis for consistent interactions.

-*Note:* Above, I assume structural protection of abstractions.
-That is, the language is aware of bundle structures and knows that 'r' values represents a read-only channels.
-The syntax would ensure correct use of 'r'.
-This is essentially a lightweight type system.
-With a proper type system, bundles could be simplified.
+A runtime must precisely track which elements represent channels in order to protect certain abstractions - linear reads and writes, temporal semantics when copying, implicit closing of channels when they leaves scope, etc..
+Exactly how a runtime tracks this is an implementation detail, but options include associated type information at runtime or static type analysis at compile time.

+Assuming the runtime does an adequate job of tracking these things, then bundling isn't so different from normal data manipulation.
+Channels, including dictionaries or lists thereof, are effectively first-class.

 #### Broadcast Channels?
 As Optimization.

 A broadcast channel is a read channel that receives only perfectly copyable content, such as data or channel-based functions.
-A broadcast channel is also perfectly copyable: no need temporal semantics or non-deterministic race conditions.
-This is very convenient for the common one-to-many broadcast pattern.
+Consequently, a broadcast channel is also perfectly copyable.

 A compiler or runtime could recognize broadcast channels and use a more efficient copy mechanism.
-This recognition can be supported via static or dynamic types.
-In case of dynamic types, we may need to explicitly declare broadcast channels when we first create them (to reject non-copyable writes), and we might generalize 'simple copy' to be a flag on bundles.

-*Aside:* Programmers should also be given some tools to verify their performance assumptions.
+This recognition can be supported via types (static or dynamic) and explicit declaration of broadcast read-write pairs (where we'll copy the reader).
+Attempting to write a non-copyable value through a broadcast channel would be a type error.

+The writer can still be copied imperfectly via temporal semantics or reflective race conditions.
+Copying the full reader-writer pair could essentially result in the databus pattern, which is also very useful.

+#### Pushback Operations

+A reader process can push data or messages backwards into an input channel, to be read locally.
+This is a very convenient operation in some use cases, reducing the complexity for conditioning inputs.

+#### Channel-Based Objects and Functions

+An object can be modeled as a process that accepts a subchannel for each 'method call'.
+The object reference would be the channel that delivers the method calls.
+The separate subchannel per call ensures responses are properly routed back to the specific caller, in case the reference is shared.
+(An object reference might be shared via *Temporal Semantics* or *Reflective Race Conditions*.)

+Functions can be modeled similarly as a *stateless* object.
+If the runtime knows the object is stateless, it can optimize method calls to evaluate in parallel, interactions may be forgotten because they don't affect any external state, and the channel may be freely copied because there is no need to track order of writes.
+Effectively, the channel serves as a first-class function (albeit with restrictions on how it is passed around or observed).

+Ideally, grammar methods and object methods via channels would have a consistent syntax and underlying semantics.

 ### Pubsub Set Based Interactions?
 Defer.